gcc-mirror/gcc/gcc/ada/doc/gnat_ugn/the_gnat_compilation_model.rst

 contain the location for the GNAT run-time objects (which can simply be :file:`adalib`).

-You can also specify a new default path to the run-time library at compilation time with the switch :switch:`--RTS=rts-path`.
-You can thus choose / change the run-time library you want your program to be compiled with.
+You can also specify a new default path to the run-time library at compilation time with the :switch:`--RTS=rts-path` switch.
+You can thus choose the run-time library you want your program to be compiled with.
 This switch is recognized by ``gcc``, ``gnatmake``, ``gnatbind``, ``gnatls``, and all project aware tools.

-It is possible to install a library before or after the standard GNAT library, by reordering the lines in the configuration files.
+You can install a library before or after the standard GNAT library by selecting the ordering the lines in the configuration files.
 In general, a library must be installed before the GNAT library if it redefines any part of it.

 .. _Using_a_library: